PRESSING INSTRUCTIONS (with a VIDEO) for PNW PRINT CO's DTF TRANSFERS

 use a folded microfiber towel to rub the film immediately after opening the press.
 Pay close attention to sharp corners and fine design elements while rubbing.

-You may have to allow the garment to cool completely and peel the transfer cold for better adhesion.
+You may have to allow the garment to cool completely and peel the transfer COLD for better adhesion.

 Repress for 3-4 seconds.